Suvink/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-an-integration-with-integration-studio.md

 2. **Fork the Choreo Samples Repository**:
     - Fork the [Choreo samples repository](https://github.com/wso2/choreo-samples), which contains the sample integration for this guide.

-## Step 1: Create the Integration Component
+## Step 1: Create the integration component

 1. **Sign in to Choreo Console**:
    Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in.
 This opens the **Project Home** page.